NDCLab/brainBox/brainy-ideas/readAloud-valence-jess/readme.md

 _Publication_

 This paper would share the results of analyses 1A, 1B, and 2.
 The goal is to have it submitted by early fall 2022.

+_LDT Replication Analysis_

+The data would be analyzed five ways:
+1. using the valence ratings from ANEW
+2. using the valence ratings from extended ANEW (same as Kousta et al. (2009), if available)
+3. using the valence ratings from extended ANEW but correcting for valence x frequency interactions (similar to Kuperman et al. (2014), if available)
+4. using the valence ratings from Warriner et al. (2013)
+5. using the valence ratings from the Glasgow Norms.

+Posters/publication to be determined.